autoplot/documentation/javadoc/org/das2/qds/SparseDataSet.md

+# org.das2.qds.SparseDataSet

-# org.das2.qds.SparseDataSetDataSet for storing sparse data.
+DataSet for storing sparse data.
 This is used initially to describe bundles.
  This returns 0 where no data has been set.
 For example,
 <blockquote><pre>
 sp= SparseDataSet.createQube([2,4])
 sp[2,2]= 1
 print sp[0,0]
 </pre></blockquote>

 ***
 <a name="createQube"></a>
 # createQube